Explore how your team can use Hiver.

 That’s why personalized communication should be an inevitable part of your service.
 Refer to customers by their names every time you interact with them.
 Regardless of which channel they reach out to you from – whether it is phone, live chat, or email, personalizing your communication always pays off.

-Pro tip: Customer service software like Hiver allows you to personalize customer emails at scale with the help of automation.
+Pro tip: Customer service software like Hiver allows you to personalize customer emails at scale with the help of customer service automation.
 With it, you can create email templates and include customizable placeholder variables for unique customer data such as their first and last name, email address, etc. This way, you will be able to give every customer a personalized experience with minimal manual effort.

 2. Meet your customers wherever they are

-According to the 2020 Aspect Consumer Index, 6 out of 10 customers do more business with companies that provide outstanding customer service
+According to the 2020 Aspect Consumer Index, 6 out of 10 customers do more business with companies that provide outstanding customer service.

 The importance of offering excellent customer service